gemfire/gemfire-developer-website/content/blog/threads-used-in-gemfie-function-execution/index.md

 lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: Threads Used in Apache Geode Function Execution
+title: Threads Used in VMware GemFire Function Execution
 type: blog
 ---

 ## Introduction
-When a client executes an Apache Geode Function, the type and attributes of the Function request dictate the threads that processes it on the server.
+When a client executes a VMware GemFire Function, the type and attributes of the Function request dictate the threads that processes it on the server.

-Apache Geode defines a number of thread pools and threads to process different kinds of messages.
+VMware GemFire defines a number of thread pools and threads to process different kinds of messages.
 The ones involved in Function execution are:

 * the Acceptor thread pool which creates **ServerConnection** threads to handle all requests from the client
 * the Function Execution thread pool which creates **Function Execution Processor** threads to process Function execution requests